Manu343726/Turbo/README.md

 > 3.14159

-The library is designed to do all the required computations at compile-time with zero runtime overhead when using the results.
+The library is designed to do all the required computations at compile-time with zero runtime overhead when using the types.
 That means the floating-point values (Actually stored as `double`s on the runtime side) should be completely available and known at compile-time.

 Given this code, which computes N (10 in the example) consecutive floating-point numbers at compile-time: